fetchrobotics/docs/source/in_the_box.rst

 ~~~~~~~

 The toolkit contains the tools, accessories, and fasteners needed to
-use the Fetch & Freight.
+use the Fetch and Freight.
 The picture below shows packaged toolkit.

 .. figure:: _static/toolkit_in_box.png
    :width: 100%